Get the help you need ...

 One of the biggest downsides to credit counseling is that it cannot lower the total amount of debt you have.
-Debt management programs may lead to lower interest rates and a better payment schedule, but they can’t reduce your principal balance like a debt settlement program can.
+Debt management programs may lead to lower interest rates and a better payment schedule, but they can’t reduce your principal balance like a debt consolidation program can.

 Pros of Credit Counseling

 Cons of Credit Counseling

 Credit counseling isn't restricted to those who are already drowning in debt; if you are interested in planning ahead for financial success, a credit counselor can provide you with more information and answer your financial questions about bill consolidation, debt forgiveness, cancellation and more.
 Whether you've just received your first credit card, want some budgeting guidance, are just beginning to struggle with credit card payments or are handling more debt than you can manage, credit counselors can assist you and point you in the right direction.

 It's important to remember that although credit counseling services can work with creditors to reduce your monthly payments, they can’t reduce your principal balances.
-If you’re looking for ways to negotiate with creditors and reduce your overall debt, it’s better to seek help from a debt settlement company.
+If you’re looking for ways to reduce your overall debt, it’s better to seek help from a debt consolidation company.

-Accredited Debt Relief has helped customers across the country consolidate and resolve their debts.
+Accredited Debt Relief has helped consumers across the country consolidate and lower their debts.
 With an A+ BBB rating, we offer customized financial solutions that can help you pay off your debt obligations quicker.
 Our experienced team can help lower your monthly payments and reduce what you owe overall.
 To learn more and receive a free, no obligation consultation, contact us today.

 Enrolled Debt: $43,922